MasterprojectRK/Hi-cGAN/README.md

 tqdm | 4.50.2

 Other versions *might* work, but are untested and might cause dependency conflicts.
+Updating to tensorflow 2.3.x should be possible but has not been tested.
 Using tensorflow without GPU support is possible, but will be very slow and is thus not recommended.

 ## Input data requirements
 * Hi-C matrix / matrices in cooler format for training.